TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlmanagedinstance/sqlmi-conn-config-networking.md

 # How to questions: Network settings

-Before your computer can access an Azure SQL Managed Instance, you may need allow access on some TCP ports.

-**Network Settings**: The connectivity settings are accessible from SQL Managed Instance > Networking, and configuring will apply to all databases in the instance.
+**Network Settings**: Some connectivity settings are accessible from SQL Managed Instance > Networking, and configuring will apply to all databases in the managed instance.

  - **Public Endpoint** - Use to enable data access for clients outside of the connected virtual networks.
 Public endpoint will always default to Proxy connection mode.
 Learn how to [configure public endpoint](https://docs.microsoft.com/azure/azure-sql/managed-instance/public-endpoint-configure) or [use Azure SQL Managed Instance securely with public endpoints](https://docs.microsoft.com/azure/azure-sql/managed-instance/public-endpoint-overview).